misterdebug/crud-generator-laravel/README.md

 ### Views

 A views directory is created in your **resources/views** directory.
-All views extends a template called "default".
+By default, all views extends a template called "default".
 And the content is in a section called "content".
+You can change it in the config file: config/crudgen.php.
+2 config options are available:

+##### views_style_directory
+Is the directory name in resources/crudgen/views, you want to use.
+A "default-theme" directory is added when you publish vendor assets.
+You can duplicate/remove it and add multiple themes according your needs.

+##### separate_style_according_to_actions
+Each 4 views (index, create, edit, show) can have different @extends and @section options

 ## Remove a CRUD